 17| David Byrne & St. Vincent – Love This Giant

-It was always a mouth-watering proposition, this collaboration, & making the bedrock of Love This Giant a brass ensemble set the seal on this being one of the most striking song cycles of the year.
+It was always a mouth-watering proposition, this collaboration, and making the bedrock of Love This Giant a brass ensemble set the seal on this being one of the most striking song cycles of the year.
 It never strays too far from maintaining a clearly-defined, upbeat profile (unavoidable echoes of Talking Heads), providing an accessible counterpoint to the songs’ more leftfield leanings.
-David Byrne & Annie Clark take turns to predominate, the music undulating through an assortment of funk & lounge throwbacks founded upon irregularly-shaped gravelly beats.
+David Byrne and Annie Clark take turns to predominate, the music undulating through an assortment of funk and lounge throwbacks founded upon irregularly-shaped gravelly beats.
 Heady stuff.

 16| Sarah Blasko – I Awake